His Holiness Moran Mor Ignatius

-We invite you to come and enjoy Jacobite Syriac Holy Mass on every 1st Saturday of the month conducted at 9050 Mira Mesa Blvd, Mira Mesa, CA 92126.
+We invite you to come and enjoy Jacobite Syriac Holy Mass on every 1st Saturday of the month conducted at 9050 Mira Mesa Blvd, San Diego, CA 92126.

 Feel free to share your comments in our online guest book.
 Our Holy Mass is conducted in either Malayalam or Aramic-Syriac or English, and we'd like to take this opportunity to invite you to one of our monthly services.
 You can reach out to one of our Priests or Bishop.